AIcalan/yolov3_butterfly/README.md

 Still to improve:
-identify though sometime can only identify one butterfly in a goup of butterflies
+sometime can only identify one butterfly in a goup of butterflies

 possible reason:
 not enough training data (only 400 training data was used)